loglabs/mltrace/README.md

 | `inspect COMPONENT_RUN_ID` | Shows info for that component run ID |
 | `trace OUTPUT_ID` | Shows a trace of steps for the output ID |
 | `tag TAG_NAME` | Shows all components with the tag name|

+### Using the CLI for querying

+The following commands are supported via CLI:

+- `history`
+- `recent`
+- `trace`

+You can execute `mltrace --help` in your shell for usage instructions, or you can execute `mltrace command --help` for usage instructions for a specific command.

 ### Future directions